Hackers News Hackers News

 Defense Evasion and Pre-Attack Setup

-They installed HRSword, a kernel driver component of the Huorong Network Security Suite, and repurposed it as a tool to disable security software on the victim’s machine.
+Before initiating data exfiltration with their custom tool, the attackers meticulously dismantled the target’s existing security measures.
+They installed HRSword, a kernel driver component of the Huorong Network Security Suite, and repurposed it to disable security software on the victim’s machine.

-Endpoint detection systems should be configured to flag kernel-level driver activity from tools such as PCHunter or Gmer.
+• Enhance Endpoint Detection: Configure endpoint detection systems to flag kernel-level driver activity associated with tools such as PCHunter or Gmer.

-Keeping endpoint protection software current is essential, and network traffic monitoring should be set to detect unusual high-volume or rapidly rotating outbound connections.
+• Detect Unusual Network Traffic: Establish network traffic monitoring to identify unusual high-volume or rapidly rotating outbound connections.

-Reviewing and restricting access to sensitive document folders on networked drives can also reduce the risk of targeted exfiltration attempts.
+• Restrict Access to Sensitive Data: Regularly review and restrict access to sensitive document folders on networked drives to minimize the risk of targeted exfiltration.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.